 The star of this one-skillet dinner is a big meaty pork chop, brined to be extra juicy.
-Slide sweet pears and savory onion into the mix to roast right alongside.
+Roast sweet pears and savory onion right alongside.

 What You Get